Last updated: March 2026

 EmployArmor was built with small business reality in mind.
 We provide enterprise-grade compliance without enterprise costs:

-• AI tool detection: Automated scan of your tech stack to identify what's covered by law
+- AI tool detection: Automated scan of your tech stack to help identify what may be covered by law

-• Jurisdiction mapping: Tell us where you hire, we tell you which laws apply
+- Jurisdiction mapping: Tell us where you hire, we help identify which laws may apply

-• Template library: Disclosure language, consent forms, opt-out processes—ready to deploy
+- Template library: Disclosure language, consent forms, opt-out processes—ready to customize and deploy

-• Ongoing monitoring: Alerts when laws change or your audit is due—set it and forget it
+- Ongoing monitoring: Alerts when laws change or your audit may be due—helps you stay current

 Small Business Compliance Made Simple